 Pop-ups give your visitors a way to interact with your site, which will push down your bounce rates.
 If you have not designed them according to Google’s specifications, it might lead to increased bounce rates.
 This is because Google sees them as intrusive, especially on mobile sites.
-Delay the timing of the pop-ups by 3-5 seconds and Google will not penalise your site and thus lower your bounce rates.
+Delay the timing of the pop-ups by 3-5 seconds, and Google will not penalize your site and thus lower your bounce rates.
 The alternative is to have exit pop-ups that load when the user signals that they are leaving your page.

 Look Into Your Exit Rates

 Exit rates are calculated based on the last page a user visited before leaving your site, and they have a direct correlation to your bounce rates.
-If you notice certain pages with a high bounce rate but low exit rates, then look into your user’s behaviour and not the page views alone.
+If you notice certain pages with a high bounce rate but low exit rates, then look into your user’s behavior and not the page views alone.